wds4/tribal-tapestry/experiment/worksheet.md

 ## Extra Credit: Part 3

-*Name the Three Primary Components of a Virtue Signal.*
+*Name the three primary components of a Virtue Signal.*
 - [ ] the universally acceptable *core*
 - [ ] the toxic *overlay*
 - [ ] the union of the core with the overlay

 # Assessment

-Each item on the above checklist is marked correct or incorrect.
+Each item on the above checklist is marked correct or incorrect, and the number of correct items is tallied.
 Note that the precise terminology is less important than the ideas that the terms are meant to represent.